astrochun/Zcalbase_gal/Analysis/README.md

 The run function requires the following variables.

-- dataset -> keyword used to define binning method  options: Grid, O32_Grid, R23_Grid, n_Bins
+- dataset -> keyword used to define binning method  options: Voronoi10, Voronoi14, Voronoi20
 - y_correction -> determines if the smoothed (movingaverage_box1D) version of y is used in zoom_and_gauss_general.py
 - dustatten -> determines if dust attenuation corrections are applied
 - mask -> determines if the night sky mask is used in Stackingboth_MasterGrid.py

+Difference between analyses
+Different grid methods were utilize throughout the process of developing this study including the Voronoi Tessellation code.
+The dataset option for voronoi run function determines the target single to noise of each bin, which varies the number of spectra in each bin.

 Calling the run function